 “What ‘things’ are you referring to?”

 “Everything.
 I’m spoiled goods.
-I come with a shit ton of baggage.
+I come with a shit-ton of baggage.
 You didn’t know all of this about me when you originally signed on.
 Jack, the assault, all of the fucked-up things about my life.
 It’s why I wanted to keep our hookup short and sweet.
 You weren’t supposed to get this close to me.
 I wasn’t supposed to get this close to you.
-But now here we are… Close.”
+But now here we are… close, or something.”

-Travis didn’t respond immediately.
-He sipped on his beer slow and easy while contemplating an answer.
-Then, he said, “I won’t talk about regrets.
-I’ve got too many, and they’ve driven me to the brink, to the point of wanting to fall over the edge, too many fucking times.
-No, I don’t have regrets with you, Ben.
+Travis didn’t immediately respond.
+He sipped on his beer slow and easy while contemplating an answer, then said, “I won’t talk about regrets.
+I’ve got too many, and they’ve pushed me to the brink, to the point of tipping over the edge, too many fucking times.
+No, I don’t have regrets.
+Not with you.
 Only wishes for different circumstances.”

 “Well, no one else is here,” Ben said.
 “Let’s just concentrate on you and me right now.
 The rest of the world doesn’t matter, and I prefer it that way.”